leomccormack/sparta-site/content/docs/plugins/ultrasonicsuperhearing.md

 ## Building a suitable ultrasonic microphone array

 The CAD files and drawings used for 3D printing the 6 sensor proof-of-concept array, which was employed for the study detailed in [1], can be found in the [**companion git repository**](https://github.com/leomccormack/Super-Hearing).
-Further details regarding its construction can also be found in the paper.
+Further details regarding its construction can also be found in the paper [1].

+A recent portable alternative hardware solution is also detailed in [2].

 <img src="UltrasonicArray.png" alt="UltrasonicArray" width="450" style="max-width: 70%"/></br>